Skip to content

 Summary

-Active hours prevent unexpected restarts.
-You can set them via Settings, Registry, or GPO.
-If you face issues, check your Windows Update Service status or your metered connection settings.
+Windows 11 active hours prevent unexpected restarts.
+Users can set active hours through the Settings app, Registry editor, or Group Policy Objects (GPO).
+If active hours do not work, check the Windows Update Service status or metered connection settings.

 Windows may ignore active hours if an update is marked as critical or if the system has been waiting to restart for an extended period.
 Ensure your device is not set to a metered connection, as this can sometimes interfere with how Windows handles update restart policies and scheduling.